Vibeframe

 Opening the Vibeframe Panel

-(macOS) to open the Command Palette - Type "Vibeframe: Open Vibeframe Panel" and select it
+- Type "Vibeframe: Open Vibeframe Panel" and select it

 - If multiple servers are found, select the one you want to use